stanikol/olx/readme.md

 box, set number of ads to download and press "GO" button, and in several seconds you'll start to receive data from www.olx.ua in JSON format.
 Note that data is streamed back to you, this means that you will get requested ads not all at once, but in chunks.
 So wait for a while to get all your data downloaded.
+Feel free also to send POST requests to http://localhost:8080/ to get back stream of JSON data.
+Parameters for requests are `url` - url from www.olx.ua, and `max` - nuber of ads to download.
+You can send these params with POST reqests as JSON, form data  or path params.

 ## Technology